Silsila Badalte Rishton Ka: Plot

-17 years later

 Mishti, Pari and Ansh grow up.
 Mauli, Kunal and Ishaan are dead.
 Mishti is a perfectionist who believes in love and commitment, about to get engaged to her boyfriend, Veer.
 Pari is commitment phobic and easy going; her childhood friend Arnav loves her but she doesn't love him.
 Mishti and Pari run an event-management company.

 Pari gets fascinated by Veer's friend, Ruhaan; who is attracted to Mishti.
 He develops a conflicting relation with Mishti and an easy going bond of friendship with Pari.

 Mishti and Veer get engaged.
 Ruhaan tries to ignore his feelings for her.
 Mishti is nervous sensing how she feels around Ruhaan and tries to push away her love.

 Pari starts falling for Ruhaan.
 Arnav is heartbroken.
 Eventually, Mishti accepts her feelings for Ruhaan.
 They confess their love to each other; she breaks up with Veer, who informs Pari about Mishti and Ruhaan's relationship hoping to cause problems between them.
 Upon knowing Pari's feelings for Ruhaan, Mishti decides to sacrifice her love.